 Mary Jane Hiebert, Manitoba & Nunavut Regions, ACTA Chair

-During her time with ACTA National Board, Mary Jane has participated on the Board Strategy and Work Plans committee in 2012, and again 2014/2015.
-She participated in the review of the ACTA By-laws in 2014, and most recently a member of the Terms of Reference review committee.
+During her time with ACTA National Board, Mary Jane has participated on the Board Strategy and Work Plans committee, as well as the review of the ACTA By-laws in 2014, and most recently a member of the Terms of Reference review committee.

 André Desmarais , Quebec Region , ACTA Vice Chair

 André has worked in the travel industry for more than thirty years and founded AeroportVoyage.com fifteen years ago.
 AeroportVoyage.com is part of Voyage en Direct in Québec.

 André has been involved in many organizations including one helping entrepreneurs, is currently the president of Montréal Investment Fund for PME Montréal Sud-Ouest with $2.5 million in assistance, was administrator on the Board of Verdun CLD and for the last two years as Treasurer, was president of C.A. of the F.C.A.Q.
 (Fédération des Clubs d’affaires du Québec) for two years, and president for five years of the SDC (Société de développement Commercial) Wellington.